ugoviti/izpbx/README.md

 # enable https protocols (default: true)
 # place your custom SSL certs in $APP_DATA/etc/pki/izpbx (use filename 'izpbx.crt' for public key and 'izpbx.key' for the private)
+# by default izpbx will use a self-signed certificate
 #HTTPD_HTTPS_ENABLED=true

 # redirect unencrypted http connetions to https (default: false)